 Luckily, there are some low interest credit cards in Canada that have decent cash advance interest rates.
 For instance, the HSBC +Rewards™ Mastercard® offers an interest rate of 11.9% on cash advances.
 That’s a heck of a lot less than the 391% interest you’d pay on a payday loan!

 If you have a short-term need for cash, overdraft protection can be a lifesaver.
 An overdraft occurs when the balance in your chequing account is not sufficient to cover the charges levied to the account.
 Rather than decline the charge, overdraft protection charges you a fee for the account to be in a negative balance.
-Pro-tip: there’s no monthly Overdraft Protection fee with Scotiabank’s Ultimate Package chequing account.
+Pro-tip: there’s no monthly Overdraft Protection fee with the Scotiabank Ultimate chequing account.

 Lines of Credit